mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 \end{bmatrix}
 $$

 Where each of the $\theta_i$ are the parameters of the policy.
-Because this is a very simple example our input state $x$ is always 1, and as a result these parameters represent the _relative_ probabilities of each action.
+Because this is a very simple example our input state $x$ is constant (specifically, always 1), and as a result these parameters represent the _relative_ probabilities of each action.

 $$
 a | x
 $$

 This should be read as _$a$ given $x$_, and it means that the policy is a conditional probability distribution.
-This is a fancy way of saying that the policy is a function that returns the probability of each of the possible actions given a state.
+In other words, this means that the policy is a function that returns the probability of each of the possible actions given a state.

 $$
 softmax(x \Theta)